erikmartens/nearbyweather-legacy/README.md

 NearbyWeather is a simple weather app, that provides current weather information for nearby weather stations, as well for bookmarked weather stations.
 NearbyWeather uses the OpenWeatherMap API to download weather data.
 Additionally the OpenWeatherMap's station-database is directly bootstrapped into the app for quick access.

-### Feature Set

-- See current weather information for bookmarked and nearby places via a list and a map view
-- See the current temperature on your app icon
-- Detailed weather information is offered in addition to the overviews
-- Add places as bookmarks via OpenWeatherMaps weather-station data base
-- Choose your preferred units (celsius/fahrenheit/kelvin & kilometres/miles)
-- Access previously loaded data offline

 ### Supported Languages

 | Development Language | App Localizations |